 - Genetic hair loss.

 - Autoimmune disorders such as alopecia areata, or lupus, where the immune system of the body attacks its own healthy cells, including hair follicles.

-- Chemotherapy which can result in spot baldness or complete baldness.
+- Chemotherapy can result in spot baldness or complete baldness.

 - Taking excessive amounts of Vitamin A supplements and other supplements.